By submitting an abstract you are agreeing to the following terms and conditions.

 - The presenting author must be a named author of the submitted abstract.

 - Should any unnamed/unauthorized person or persons take the podium/poster during the presentation, the presentation may be interrupted, and that person may be asked to leave the podium/poster session.

 - Authors who make a presentation that is different from the abstract that was accepted for presentation will be sanctioned or expelled from Forum for a period of five years henceforth.

 - All presentations poster (digital file) and/or podium (slides) must be received by the Forum Planning Committee no later than September 15th.

 - The presenting author is responsible for preparing adequate copies of any handouts they wish to provide for attendees of their session.

-- Oral presentations must not exceed 15 minutes; each presenter will be allocated a 5-minute question period.
+- Podium presentations must not exceed 15 minutes; each presenter will be allocated a 5-minute question period.